My Friend Dahmer (film)

 My Friend Dahmer is a 2017 American biographical crime drama film written and directed by Marc Meyers about American serial killer Jeffrey Dahmer.
 The film is based on the 2012 graphic novel of the same name by cartoonist John "Derf" Backderf, who had been friends with Dahmer in high school in the 1970s, until the time Dahmer began his killing spree in 1978.
 The film stars Ross Lynch as Dahmer, Alex Wolff as Derf, Dallas Roberts as Lionel, Jeffrey's father, and Anne Heche as Joyce, Jeffrey's mother.
 The film premiered at the 2017 Tribeca Film Festival and was released in the United States on November 3, 2017, by Hulu.
-The film received generally positive reviews from critics, who praised its historical accuracy and Lynch's performance, but was a box office bomb, grossing $1.4 million worldwide.
+The film received generally positive reviews from critics, who praised its historical accuracy and Lynch's performance, but was a box office bomb, grossing $1.4 million worldwide against a $1.5 million budget.

 Plot

-In 1974, Jeffrey Dahmer is a high school freshman living in Bath, Ohio, with his parents, Lionel and Joyce, and his younger brother Dave.
+In 1974, Jeffrey Dahmer is a high school freshman living in the unincorporated Cleveland suburb of Bath, Ohio, with his parents, Lionel and Joyce, and his younger brother Dave.
 Jeffrey develops an obsession with a male jogger he sees every day from his school bus.
 As a hobby, he collects dead animals that he dissolves to the bone using chemicals from his father, who is a chemist.
 This hobby is initiated by his obsessive interest in how animals are "fitted together".

 In 1978, Lionel trashes Jeffrey's collection of bones and orders him to make friends at school.
 During school, Jeffrey imitates the speech and gestures of his mother's interior designer (who has cerebral palsy), catching the attention of aspiring artist John "Derf" Backderf and his friends.
 Jeffrey inspires Derf to draw him in various situations; drawings that would later be incorporated into Derf's graphic novel My Friend Dahmer.
-Derf and his friends form the "Dahmer Fan Club," using Jeffrey for a variety of pranks (known as “Doing a Dahmer”) such as sneaking him in every yearbook photo, and conning their way to a meeting with Vice President Walter Mondale during a school field trip to Washington, D.C.
+Derf and his friends form the "Dahmer Fan Club," using Jeffrey for a variety of pranks (known as “Doing a Dahmer”) such as sneaking him in every yearbook photo, and conning their way to a private meeting with Vice President Walter Mondale during a school field trip to Washington, D.C.